Pclanglais/TidySupervise/README.md

   tds_process(training = TRUE)
 ```

 tds_process includes several parameters that can be customized.
-It is possible to lemmatize the texts if they are either in English, French, German, Spainish or Italian using lookup tables borrowed to Spacy.
-It can enhance siginificantly the quality of the classification since inflected forms may become more readily usable.
+It is possible to lemmatize the texts if they are either in English, French, German, Spanish or Italian using lookup tables borrowed to Spacy.
+It can enhance significantly the quality of the classification since inflected forms may become more readily usable.

 ```{r}
 training_corpus = unnest_tokens(training_corpus, token, text)